Gbury/mSAT/README.md

 The directory `src/sudoku/` contains a simple Sudoku solver that uses the interface `Msat.Make_cdcl_t`.
 In essence, it implements the logical theory `CDCL(Sudoku)`.
-The script `sudoku_solve.sh` compiles and runs the solver.
+The script `sudoku_solve.sh` compiles and runs the solver, as does `dune exec src/sudoku/sudoku_solve.exe`.

 It's able to parse sudoku grids denoted as 81 integers (see `tests/sudoku/sudoku.txt` for example).